 Nicola Griffith is a native of Yorkshire, England, where she earned her beer money teaching women’s self-defense, fronting a band, and arm-wrestling in bars, before discovering writing and moving to the US.
 Her immigration case was a fight and ended up making new law: the State Department declared it to be “in the National Interest” for her to live and work in this country.
 This didn’t thrill the more conservative powerbrokers, and she ended up on the front page of the Wall Street Journal, where her case was used as an example of the country’s declining moral standards.

 Nicola is married to writer Kelley Eskridge.
-They live in Seattle where Nicola is lost in the 7th century, emerging occasionally to drink just the right amount of beer and take enormous delight in everything.
+They live in Seattle where Nicola is currently lost in the seventh century, emerging occasionally to drink just the right amount of beer and take enormous delight in everything.

 Hild is an intricately plotted historical epic, set in a landscape that seems familiar and a culture that is anything but.
 Hild, the young protagonist, acts as an adviser to the king, Edwin, and the novel abounds with plotting, misdirection, and the use of mysticism toward decidedly realpolitik ends.
 Griffith’s ability to evoke a different time and place has manifested itself in very different ways over the years; her first two novels, Ammonite and Slow River, were both science fiction, though of very different types.
 Ammonite begins as anthropological science fiction and gradually becomes more epic in scale; Slow River involves conspiracies, industry, and a marvelously intricate plot.
 The series of three novels featuring Aud Torvingen—The Blue Place, Stay, and Always—are set in the modern world, with a fiercely analytical (and sometimes critically violent) protagonist.
 And in 2007, her memoir, And Now We Are Going to Have a Party: Liner Notes to a Writer’s Early Life, was released.
 Read here.